discretedynamics/cyclone/README.md

 where each _f<sub>i</sub>_ is a polynomial in _F<sub>p</sub>_[_x_<sub>1</sub>, ..., _x<sub>n</sub>_] and _F<sub>p</sub>_ is a finite field with cardinality _p_.
 The number of variables _n_ can be any positive integer.
 The number of states _p_ can be any prime integer.
-Variable names can be any string without spaces.

 ### Example file
 ```